 Alice's unrequited love for Bob is, well, unrequited.
 She's trying to move on, but there's one big problem: Bob won't let her.
 Bob insists he wants to be Just Friends, but his actions suggest something else.
 He may be consciously undermining any relationships Alice tries to get in.
 Bob may want Alice around in case he's On the Rebound.
 Bob may have an Unrequited Love Switcheroo that turns out to be false once Alice agrees to be with him.
 Or maybe Bob's the Master of the Mixed Message, so being friends makes it hard for Alice to move on.

 For whatever reason, this will lead Alice to demand Bob love her or leave her alone.
 Bob, however, prefers to Take a Third Option.
-Bob wants Alice in his life—he just doesn't want a romantic relationship with her, but he's blocking her from having a romantic relationship with anyone else.
-Bob may launch an Operation: Jealousy to win Alice back, but once he succeeds he'll find himself uninterested again .
+Bob wants Alice in his life — he just doesn't want a romantic relationship with her, so he blocks her from having a romantic relationship with anyone else.
+Bob may launch an Operation: Jealousy to win Alice back if she falls for someone else, but once he succeeds he'll find himself uninterested again.

-Contrast with The Obstructive Love Interest, in which Bob wants to be in a relationship with Alice, but he is getting in his own way.
-Also contrast with I Want My Beloved to Be Happy, in which Bob agrees to let Alice go, so she can be happy with someone else.
+Compare with The Obstructive Love Interest, in which Bob wants to be in a relationship with Alice, but he is getting in his own way.
+Contrast with I Want My Beloved to Be Happy, in which Bob agrees to let Alice go, so she can be happy with someone else.

 - Gambit: In his 2012 series, Remy has to work with his former love, Rogue, along with a girl with whom he recently became involved.
 Throughout the mission, Rogue is extremely hostile towards both Remy and his girlfriend.
 When Gambit calls her out on her behavior, she says it's because she still loves him.
 The tension between the two prompts the woman to leave Remy, and both he and Rogue continue stringing each other along until they finally wed in 2018.

 - This was a common plot in Silver Age stories about Jimmy Olsen and Lucy Lane.
-Lucy disdained all Jimmy's efforts to woo her, but as soon as some other girl made a move on him, she would become extremely jealous.
+Lucy disdained all Jimmy's efforts to woo her, despite dating him on and off (depending on whether she could find anyone else), but as soon as some other girl made a move on him, she would become extremely jealous.
 This resulted in the "success" of the relationship being a Yo Yo Plot Point.